MichaelCurrin/auto-commit-msg/docs/features.md

 ## What it does

 - Click the button in the Git pane to run the extension.
-- Reads from the status of your git repo, or staged changes
+- Reads from the status of your git repo, or staged changes.
-- Generates a commit message for you, then you can edit and commit as you like
+- Generates a commit message for you, then you can edit and commit as you like.
-- Installable from archive file (see _assets_ list under latest [release](https://github.com/MichaelCurrin/auto-commit-msg/releases)) - not yet available in the extension marketplace.

 ## Details